disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## Flux
-This service has been classified as `Analytics`, `Advertising` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Advertising` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://flux-cdn.com/client/mainichi/mainichi2.min.js`
 1. Script makes calls to known invasive fingerprinting APIs.These API calls were observed using [OpenWPM](https://github.com/mozilla/OpenWPM):